Football Index Review:

 - Maximum of 300 per transaction, with unlimited transactions possible.

-Once you have purchased a player, they are yours to keep until you decide to sell them.
+Once you have purchased a player or had the bid accepted, they are yours to keep until you decide to sell them.
 You can track all of your purchases in the Portfolio area.

 - This shows how many shares you hold